 Certain Tax Considerations.
 Under Section 162(m) of the Internal Revenue Code (referred to as Section 162(m)), public companies may generally not take a tax deduction for nonperformance-based compensation, and, effective January 1, 2018, for performance-based compensation in excess of \$1.0 million paid to named executive officers, including the Chairman & CEO or any of the next three most highly compensated officers.
 However, performance-based compensation payable pursuant to contracts entered into prior to November 2, 2017 does not count against the \$1.0 million deduction limit.
 Our policy with respect to Section 162(m) is to make reasonable efforts to ensure that compensation is deductible without limiting our ability to attract and retain qualified executives.
-The Compensation programs that recognize a full range of criteria important to our success, even where compensation payable under the programs may not be fully deductible.
+The Compensation Committee has not adopted a policy that all compensation must be deductible, believing in the importance of retaining flexibility to design compensation payable under the programs may not be fully deductible.
 Our Compensation Committee monitors the tax impacts of our compensation policies and practices.